Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 When we append() to the `<body>` element, we just add the new `<svg>` below the script that we're actually writing.
 Yeah, you heard that right: we're writing code to edit the document that we're writing....#mindblown.

-**Also notice that we assigned the svg element as a variable (** *var svg=...* **) so we can have a reference to work on the SVG later.**

 You might also be wondering what's going on with that empty space before .append(...).
 That's because D3 uses **method chaining**, which is common in some JavaScript libraries like jQuery.
-Basically, select(), and append() return references to something (a d3 selection) that we operate on in the next "link" of the method chain.
-[See this page](http://alignedleft.com/tutorials/d3/chaining-methods) for a more thorough discussion of method chaining in D3.
+To read more about method chaining [see this page](http://alignedleft.com/tutorials/d3/chaining-methods).

 ### Give your new `<svg>` some width and height
-Right now the SVG has no height or width, so it won't be visible or even have a clickable area.
-To fix that, we'll use the svg variable we assigned above to add some attributes to the svg with the .attr() function, which adds attributes to objects in the web page.
+The SVG won't even be selectable until we assign the width and height variables.
+To fix that, we add some attributes to the svg with D3's .attr() function, which adds attributes to objects in the web page or on the SVG.
 ```JavaScript
   svg.attr("width", width)
                            // NOW svg looks like this in the document: